-The Washington State Department of Transportation (WSDOT) is providing wetland mitigation at the confluence of Bear Creek and Evans Creek in the City of Redmond.
-This work is part of the Medina to SR 202: Eastside Transit and HOV Project.
+The Washington State Department of Transportation provided wetland mitigation at the confluence of Bear Creek and Evans Creek in the city of Redmond.
+This work was part of the Medina to SR 202: Eastside Transit and HOV Project.

-WSDOT, the City of Redmond, and local watershed groups have identified the Evans Creek mitigation site as an important wetland habitat area.
-The mitigation work will strengthen the local natural environment by improving the quality of wetland habitat.
-Improvements will mitigate for a loss in wetlands resulting from the construction of the Eastside project.
+WSDOT, the city of Redmond, and local watershed groups identified the Evans Creek mitigation site as an important wetland habitat area.
+The mitigation work strengthens the local natural environment by improving the quality of wetland habitat.
+The improvements mitigate for a loss in wetlands resulting from the construction of the Eastside project.

 Through the environmental review process, WSDOT works to avoid, minimize and mitigate for all project effects.
-While we have avoided and minimized to the greatest practical extent, construction of the project will result in the loss of approximately 6.3 acres of wetlands in the Eastside project area.
-To mitigate for these wetland effects, WSDOT is providing improvements at the Evans Creek site.
+While we have avoided and minimized to the greatest practical extent, construction of the Eastside project resulted in the loss of approximately 6 acres of wetlands in the Eastside project area.
+To mitigate for these wetland effects, WSDOT provided improvements at the Evans Creek site.

-What will the Evans Creek mitigation project include?
+What did the Evans Creek mitigation project include?

-WSDOT is providing wetland mitigation of approximately 32 acres near the City of Redmond.
-This mitigation is occurring on land that was previously farmed.
-WSDOT will monitor this site and collect data on plants, wildlife, soil and water for up to 10 years to ensure the site is compatible with and contributes to the local ecosystem.
+WSDOT provided wetland mitigation on approximately 32 acres near the city of Redmond.
+This mitigation occurred on land that was previously farmed.
+WSDOT will monitor the site and collect data on plants, wildlife, soil and water for up to 10 years to ensure the site is compatible with and contributes to the local ecosystem.

-How have resource agencies and tribes been involved in this mitigation project?
+How were resource agencies and tribes involved in this mitigation project?

 The project team worked with resource agencies and tribes to identify the Evans Creek site.
-WSDOT has worked with resource agencies and tribes through project design and continues to notify these stakeholders of ongoing work on the site.
+WSDOT worked with resource agencies and tribes through project design and continued to notify these stakeholders during work on the site.

 What are the ecological benefits of the mitigation project?

-Evans Creek and Bear Creek contain Cedar River, Issaquah and North Lake Washington Chinook salmon populations.
-In fact, Bear Creek has the highest abundance of Chinook salmon of all Northwest tributaries.
+Evans Creek and Bear Creek contain various populations of salmon, including Chinook salmon.
+In fact, Bear Creek has one of the highest abundances of Chinook salmon of all north Lake Washington tributaries.

-When complete, the Evans Creek mitigation site will support a variety of wetland plants and wildlife.
-Native plants will provide better habitat than the non-native reed canarygrass that has taken over this area, improving water quality and benefitting salmon and other species.
+The Evans Creek mitigation site supports a variety of wetland plants and wildlife.
+Native plants provide better habitat than the nonnative reed canarygrass that had taken over this area, and will improve water quality and benefit salmon and other species.

-Native wetland plants may include dogwood, salmonberry, willow, and native wetland grasses.
-Other native plant species could include black cottonwood, red alder, Western red cedar, and Sitka spruce.
-The project will also incorporate habitat enhancing features such as large and small woody debris.
+Native wetland plants include dogwood, salmonberry, willow, and native wetland grasses.
+Other native plant species include black cottonwood, red alder, Western red cedar, and Sitka spruce.
+The project also incorporated habitat enhancing features such as large and small woody debris.

-All permits for the project have been received, and work began in summer 2012.
-Work will be fully completed by 2014.
+Work on the site began in summer 2012, and was completed in late 2013.
 WSDOT anticipates monitoring the site from 2014 to 2024.